chunyenHuang/hummusRecipeForLambda/README.md

 and just pass the bucket name and key to your Lambda function.
 You can use `S3.getObject` to retrieve the pdf file and save it to `/tmp`.
 Dont forget to remove the file at the end.

 ## Update Function

+You will need to include the `node_modules` since Lambda will not build anything for you.

 `deploy.sh`